bongiozzo/musica_mustdie/output/band_prayingmantis.md

 # Praying Mantis

-Дискография
+## Дискография

-"Metal for Muthas" 1980, Hard Rock
+### "Metal for Muthas" 1980, Hard Rock

-"Time Tells No Lies" 1981, Hard Rock
+### "Time Tells No Lies" 1981, Hard Rock

-"Throwing Shapes (Stratus Album)" 1984, Hard Rock "Live At Last (Praying Mantis with Paul Di Anno and Denis Stratton)" 1990, Hard Rock "Predator In Disguise" 1991, Hard Rock
+### "Throwing Shapes (Stratus Album)" 1984, Hard Rock

+### "Live At Last (Praying Mantis with Paul Di Anno and Denis Stratton)" 1990, Hard Rock

+### "Predator In Disguise" 1991, Hard Rock

-"A Cry For The New World" 1993, Hard Rock
+### "A Cry For The New World" 1993, Hard Rock

-"Only The Children Cry" 1993, Hard Rock
+### "Only The Children Cry" 1993, Hard Rock

-"To The Power Of Ten" 1995, Hard Rock
+### "To The Power Of Ten" 1995, Hard Rock

-"Captured Alive In Tokyo City" 1996, Hard Rock "Forever In Time" 1998, Hard Rock
+### "Captured Alive In Tokyo City" 1996, Hard Rock

+### "Forever In Time" 1998, Hard Rock

-"Nowhere To Hide" 2000, Hard Rock
+### "Nowhere To Hide" 2000, Hard Rock

-"The Journey Goes On" 2003, Hard Rock
+### "The Journey Goes On" 2003, Hard Rock

+1. Tonight
+2. The Escape
+3. The Journey Goes On
+4. Silent War
+5. Beast Within
+6. Hold On For Love
+7. If Tomorrow Never Comes
+8. Lost World
+9. The Voice
+10. Naked

+Tino Troy - guitars, keyboards, vocals
+Dennis Stratton - guitars, vocals
+Chris Troy - guitars, keyboards, vocals
+John Sloman - vocals
+Doogie White - vocals
+Martin Johnson - drums

-"The Best Of Praying Mantis" 2004, Hard Rock "Sanctuary" 2009, Hard Rock
+### "The Best Of Praying Mantis" 2004, Hard Rock

+### "Sanctuary" 2009, Hard Rock

-"Legacy" 2015, Hard Rock
+### "Legacy" 2015, Hard Rock

+1. Fight for your honour
+2. The one
+3. Believable
+4. Better man
+5. All I see
+6. Here to stay
+7. The Runner
+8. Eyes of a child
+9. Here to Stay
+10. Tokyo
+11. Fallen Angel
+12. Second time around

+John Cuijpers – Lead Vocals
+Tino Troy – Guitars & Vocals
+Chris Troy – Bass & Vocals
+Andy Burgess – Guitars + Vocals
+Hans in ‘t Zandt – Drums

 ## Отношения с другими группами